onflow/flow-go/CodingConventions.md

 **2. All errors beyond the specified, benign sentinel errors ere considered unexpected failures, i.e. a symptom for potential state corruption.**

-We employ a fundamental principle of [High Assurance Software Engineering](https://www.researchgate.net/publication/228563190_High_Assurance_Software_Development), where we treat everything beyond the known benign errors as critical failures.
+* We employ a fundamental principle of [High Assurance Software Engineering](https://www.researchgate.net/publication/228563190_High_Assurance_Software_Development), where we treat everything beyond the known benign errors as critical failures.
 In unexpected failure cases, we assume that the vertex's in-memory state has been broken and proper functioning is no longer guaranteed.
 The only safe route of recovery is to restart the vertex from a previously persisted, safe state.
 Per convention, a vertex should throw any unexpected exceptions using the related [irrecoverable context](https://github.com/onflow/flow-go/blob/277b6515add6136946913747efebd508f0419a25/module/irrecoverable/irrecoverable.go).

-Many components in our BFT system can return benign errors (type (i)) and exceptions (type (ii))
+* Many components in our BFT system can return benign errors (type (i)) and exceptions (type (ii))

-_Simplification for components that solely return benign errors._
+_3. Optional Simplification for components that solely return benign errors._
 * In this case, you _can_ use untyped errors to represent benign error cases (e.g. using `fmt.Errorf`).
 * By using untyped errors, the code would be _breaking with our best practice guideline_ that benign errors should be represented as typed sentinel errors.
 Therefore, whenever all returned errors are benign, please clearly document this _for each public functions individually_.